Grootebroek (NH): St. Johannes de Doper (S.B. van Sante, 1926-1927)

 built in the province of Noord-Holland.
 He designed only a few churches

-and chapels and mostly built profane buildings such as schools.
-In 1923
+and chapels and mostly built profane buildings such as schools and houses.
+In 1923-1924

 in Bloemendaal, which had been designed by French monk-architect Dom Paul Bellot.